FAQs for Short-Term Rentals

-A: Short-term rental property owners with three or more bedrooms will be required to close off additional bedrooms and post appropriate signage on the doors.
+A: Short-term rental owners with three or more bedrooms will be required to close off additional bedrooms and post appropriate signage on the doors.
 Short-term rental operators found in violation will receive 15 demerit points; an automatic licence suspension; a $1500 fine; and, must attend a hearing to determine if the Short-term rental licence should be revoked.

 Q: Can we turn additional bedrooms into a yoga room or something similar like an office?

 A: No, additional bedrooms must be closed and signage must be posted declaring the room unavailable for use.

 Q: How long will I have my licence spot held to apply for my 2022 licence renewal?

 A: Current Short-term rental licence holders will have until March 31st, 2022, to renew their licence.

 Q: Are renters allowed to invite guests to Short-term rental properties?

 A: Guests are allowed to visit Short-term rental properties but they must leave by 11 p.m. each day.

 Q: Do Short-term rentals properties require inspections from Town Staff?